seanliew88/Faster-Zero-Trust-Anonymous-Payments-FZAP-/README.md

 ## Protocol Architecture
 <img width="805" height="400" alt="image" src="https://github.com/user-attachments/assets/be2d2feb-e5d2-4b82-aec5-139caad47196" />

+Note that the Payees **are not** the ones associated with the Payers to the left.
+They are future Payee requests created by future Payers.

 ### 1. Initalisation of Protocol
 Buyers provide the Merchant address and the payment amount they wish to transfer using the FZAP protocol.
 The Operator creates an ephemeral "input" wallet using a unique ID, which is calculated using a quantum random number generator, and a series of smart contracts which will settle the payment using funds from anonymous ephemeral "output" wallets controlled by the Operator upon Buyer deposit into the input wallet.